We create fun age appropriate packs for each student that is about 2 years of age or older.

 Language

-While we are sure you have been working with your child so that he/she knows how to recognize the letters of the alphabet or even read shorter words, this is one domain that takes a while to perfect as even into adulthood, this domain can be improved.
+While we are sure you have been working with your child so that he/she knows how to recognize the letters of the alphabet or even read shorter words, this is one domain that takes a while to perfect.
 We like to read to the children and also speak to them as often as possible so that they can learn to communicate their wants, needs, opinions and more.
 We also sing and encourage the children to join.

 Cognitive